fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/population3.png" width="600" %}

-To determine the volume that would accomodate 90% of the participants, we have to determine which voxels are less than 10% probable to be part of the scalp.
+To determine the volume that would accommodate 90% of the participants, we have to determine which voxels are less than 10% probable to be part of the scalp.
 I.e., the outermost voxels with low scalp probabilities are removed, whereas if the scalp probability is 10% or higher, we retain the voxels.

     mri_90percentile       = mri_averaged;
     mri_90percentile.scalp = mri_averaged.scalp>=0.1;